Intro

 Wireframes

-We produced a mid-fidelity wireframe to use this model for the prototype in us
+In the end, a mid-fidelity wireframe was created so that we could use this model for the prototype.

 Usability Tests